Learn how to create an XDM schema for mobile app events.

 Standardization and interoperability are key concepts behind Adobe Experience Platform.
 Experience Data Model (XDM), driven by Adobe, is an effort to standardize customer experience data and define schemas for customer experience management.

 XDM is a publicly documented specification designed to improve the power of digital experiences.
 It provides common structures and definitions that allow any application to communicate with Platform services.
 By adhering to XDM standards, all customer experience data can be incorporated into a common representation that can deliver insights in a faster, more integrated way.
-You can gain valuable insights from customer actions, define customer audiences through segments, and express customer attributes for personalization purposes.
+You gain valuable insights from customer actions, define customer audiences through segments, and use customer attributes for personalization purposes.

 Experience Platform uses schemas to describe the structure of data in a consistent and reusable way.
 By defining data consistently across systems, it becomes easier to retain meaning and therefore gain value from data.